The Executed Renaissance: Structure of anthology

 In this collected edition appeared only material, which had been publishing (rarely — only wrote) in Ukraine — mainly in USSR — for period 1917—1933 and which had banned and destroyed after 1933 due to new Moscow's course and turning Ukraine into colonial province.

-Lavrinenko noted that part of the banned works had been printed during the occupation of Eastern Ukraine—between 1939-1946 and between 1956 and 1958—but it contained some corrections.
+Lavrinenko noted that part of the banned works had been printed during the occupation of Eastern Ukraine—between 1939 and 1946 and between 1956 and 1958—but it contained some corrections.
 The main principum was "to give only works, which had withdrawn after Moscow's terroristic and famine crack-downs on Ukraine."
 Works that were written in emigration were not represented because "this is anthology of works, which was in UkrSSR before 1933."

 The anthology consists of four chapters: poetry, prose, drama and essay.
 Poetry was represented most fully: Firstly, because it "was in vanguard of contemporary literature;" and secondly, because "it is unpossible to cover even the most important examples of prose, drama and essay."
 Authors were placed «"n order of appearance of their first book after 1917."